robinhood/faust/docs/userguide/models.rst

 Subclassing models: Abstract model classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+To create a model base class, with common functionality used to create new
+models, define it with ``abstract=True``.

 You can mark a model class as ``abstract=True`` to create
 a model base class, that must be inherited from to create new models